Hardcoreprawn/tech-content-curator/docs/FREE-THREADING-INTEGRATION-SUMMARY.md

 ## What We've Built

-Your project now has **production-ready Python 3.14 free-threading support** that provides **3-4x speedup** on article generation when you use custom no-GIL Python builds locally.
+Your project now has **production-ready Python 3.14 free-threading support** that provides **3-4x speedup** on article generation in both GitHub Actions AND for local development.

-**GitHub Actions Note:** Runners use standard Python 3.14 (GIL enabled) for stability.
-Local free-threading setup is available for testing and development.
+**GitHub Actions:** NOW using Python 3.14t (free-threaded) via the new `3.14t` suffix support!
+**Local Development:** Free-threading available for testing and benchmarking.

 ## Key Features